EECS150/project_skeleton_fa21/spec/overview.md

 ### Checkpoint 3 (IO Integration, Sigma-Delta DAC, Safe Clock Crossing, Audio Synth)
 - **Due:** December 3rd, Friday (2 weeks)
+  - This checkpoint will be graded during the final checkoff
 - Integrate the FPGA board buttons/LEDs as CPU readable/controllable IOs
 - Build a simple sigma-delta DAC
 - Build a memory-mapped hardware-accelerated audio synth with 2 NCOs and a digital mixer